rspace-os/api-tutorial/README.md

 ### Listing forms

-From RSpace 1.50 (API version 1.4) you can list and search for Forms.
+You can list and search for Forms.
 The search mechanism replicates what is used in the 'Manage Forms' page in the web application.

 To list all Forms: